dourmiah/Fraud_detection_lead_2/04_consumer/README.md

 COPY app/ .

 ```
-* We need the AWS stuff because ``consumerXY.py`` access the AWS S3
+* We need the AWS machinery because ``consumerXY.py`` accesses the AWS S3 to read the runs
 * We also need to install "by hand" the librdkafka-dev
 * The other modules are listed in the ``requirements.txt`` file

-Find below the `requirements.txt` file
+Here below the `requirements.txt` file

 ```
 # same as producer